 Tim Lee is CEO of the online recipe box service, Mindful Chef.
 Tim was previously Head of Strategic Planning for food at Marks & Spencer and spent fifteen years at Tesco in senior roles in the UK and internationally.
 Tim was a founder and former Trustee of the Sara Lee Trust and is married with two children.

-Janet Legrand QC (Hon) is the former Senior Partner and Global Co-Chair of DLA Piper.
+Janet Legrand KC (Hon) is the former Senior Partner and Global Co-Chair of DLA Piper.
 She chairs The Children’s Society’s Trustee Board, is Senior Lay member of Court at the University of Edinburgh.
 Janet was a founding Board member of PRIME, the legal profession’s commitment to improving access to the profession, and led Break into Law, her firm’s global widening participation programme, for 10 years.

 Sir Alasdair Macdonald was Headteacher of Morpeth School in Tower Hamlets for 20 years.
 He has also taught in Malawi and Papua New Guinea.
 He is currently working for the Institute of Education on developing school partnerships, for several Local Authorities on school improvement and as a Headteacher mentor.